Waltham Forest Stabbing: 14-Year-Old's Death Investigated As 'Targeted Attack'

 “My officers will be out working to support investigators today and be there to talk to the public and listen to the concerns they have.”

-The Superintendent urged the local community “to be patient and cooperate where possible with the work detectives are getting on with in the area”, explaining that neighbourhood patrols will be stepped up in the area and police presence will be increased.
+The police chief urged the local community “to be patient and cooperate where possible with the work detectives are getting on with in the area”, explaining that neighbourhood patrols will be stepped up and police presence increased.